+- Robotic and minimally invasive valve repair.
 The use of high-definition imaging systems and robotic technology now allows complex valve repair surgery to be carried out via small incisions with the complete avoidance of a sternotomy.
 This approach has been shown to be associated with a decreased length of postoperative ventilatory support, shorter hospital stay, decreased postoperative functional limitation and a quicker return to normal activities.
-We are exploring new ways to perform traditional cardiac surgery through smaller and better tolerated incisions while ensuring that patients benefit from the same durable results offered by traditional "open" chest approaches.
-With the assistance of the DaVinci robotic platform or thoracoscopic instruments, we currently offer minimally invasive procedures to repair the mitral/tricuspid valves, close atrial septal defects, and treat atrial fibrillation.
-We are also working to develop new methods to perform robotic-assisted coronary bypass surgery and aortic valve replacement in our robotic laboratory.
+Dr. Suri is exploring new ways to perform traditional cardiac surgery through smaller and better tolerated incisions while ensuring that patients benefit from the same durable results offered by traditional "open" chest approaches.
+With the assistance of the da Vinci robotic platform or thoracoscopic instruments, Dr. Suri and colleagues currently offer minimally invasive procedures to repair the mitral and tricuspid valves, close atrial septal defects, and treat atrial fibrillation.
+They are also working to develop new methods to perform robotic-assisted coronary bypass surgery and aortic valve replacement in Mayo's robotic laboratory.